-- Summary of significant accounting policies (continued) - (a) Basis of preparation (continued) - (i) Statement of compliance (continued) - Amendments to IAS 7, Statement of Cash Flows, effective for annual reporting periods beginning on or after January 1, 2017, requires an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash flows.
+- Summary of significant accounting policies (continued) - (a) Basis of preparation (continued) - Statement of compliance (continued) - IFRS 9, Financial Instruments, which is effective for annual reporting periods beginning on or after January 1, 2018, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 includes revised guidance on the classification and measurement of financial assets and liabilities, including a new expected credit loss model for calculating impairment of financial assets and new general hedge accounting requirements.